Theomat/theomat.github.io/_pages/cnrs.md

 **Do ask for more files, especially from people from your field who were recently recruited!**

-*Note: you can ask for my files, they are not freely available because I believe they could be improved a lot.
-And I have yet to be recruited.*

-This document was last updated in January 2025.
+This document was last updated in September 2025.

 Table of content: